What Are The Legal Implications of Food Poisoning

 How does the kitchen prevent such cases from happening?

-Besides this, the kitchen must also ensure that the supplied products, (raw ingredients), are of a suitable quality and will not cause contamination during the production process.
+- Besides this, the kitchen must also ensure that the supplied products, (raw ingredients), are of suitable quality and will not cause contamination during the production process.

 Production facilities are required by law to have good food safety systems in place.
 Even the transport of food is also governed by law of many countries.
 We know that regular food poisoning outbreaks occur throughout the world, despite having systems in place.

-One needs to ask, if it is a fault in the system itself or if the management of that system has loopholes that allow for mismanagement.
+One needs to ask, if it is a fault in the system itself or is it the management of that system, having loopholes that allow for mismanagement.